Bogdan131992/Project-1-Orthodox-Christian-Teachings/README.md

 ![img](re-images/test-menu.png)

 #### Home page
+- As a user on the home page I see information about the purpose of the site to organize catechetical meetings
 - As a user, when I'm on the home page, I see that a text slides from left to right to draw my attention to a Biblical quote
 ![img](re-images/test-cover-text.png)